 These are the shots you need:

 - hands and face

 - over the shoulder or point of view shot

 - a creative shot

 The creative shot could be an important detail, an unusual angle, or a shallow focus shot.

 Shoot plenty of details, or shots of another part of the scene.
 You can add these as cutaways to cover edits that don’t match well.
 Use a variety of camera angles: birdseye shots and low angle shots as well as eye level.

 Film a master shot

-If you’ve got two or more cameras, you could set one up to shoot an extreme long shot or long shot of all the action.
-You can cut back to this whenever your other shots don’t cut together properly.
+A master shot is usually a wide or long shot of the entire action from start to finish.
+You can cut back to it whenever your other shots don’t cut together properly.